Politics of Tamil Nadu: Caste politics

 Tamil Nadu has seen numerous caste based parties, serving two purposes.
 Either to represent the genuine concerns of the oppressed communities or to create Votebanks for ruling parties.

 The Dalit political parties, representing the oppressed societies have been fighting for social justice.
 Typically reservation in education and job opportunities are demanded by such parties.
 In Tamil Nadu such parties are also supporters of Tamil Nationalism.
 Rarely some of the parties have claimed that the castes they represent are oppressed by being declared a part of the Scheduled castes list.
 They demand removal of their caste from Scheduled castes list and to rename their caste.

 However, people from the relatively upper castes also have founded political parties.
 They fear that their opportunities are robbed by the concessions extended to the SC and ST communities.
 They have demanded to get their castes declared as backward to avail reservation.

 The effect of the caste politics is debatable and could not be expected to end in near future.
-In 2001, the sitting DMK government came up with a huge a alliance with caste parties and was defeated in 2001 assembly election.
+In 2001, the sitting DMK government came up with a huge alliance with caste parties and was defeated in 2001 assembly election.
 Still caste based political parties are part of both the ruling and opposition alliances in all the successive elections.

 Celebrity worship

 Many people from the Tamil film industry are active in Tamil Nadu politics.
 Some of the Chief Ministers of Tamil Nadu like M. Karunanidhi, M. G. Ramachandran and J. Jayalalithaa have their background in the Tamil film industry.
-Kamal Haasan who enjoys a great stardom entered into Tamil Nadu politics in 2018 by starting his his own political party.
-Rajinikanth who is enjoying a popular status in Tami Nadu was in the race to start a political party in 2020, later reverted the decision due to health issues during covid pandemic.
+Kamal Haasan who enjoys a great stardom entered into Tamil Nadu politics in 2018 by starting his own political party.
+Rajinikanth who is enjoying a popular status in Tamil Nadu was in the race to start a political party in 2020, later reverted the decision due to health issues during covid pandemic.
 The worship of party leader by members is widely spread in Tamil Nadu, sometimes it reaches a fanatical level.
 This worship culture originates during the era of M.G.R.

 The youngsters were often a factor that changes the dynamic of Tamil Nadu politics, what can be seen in Anti-Hindi agitations of Tamil Nadu, 2013 Anti–Sri Lanka protests and 2017 pro-jallikattu protests.